avilaxd/MoviesDemo/README.md

 - [Picasso:][10] a powerful image downloading and caching library for Android.
 - [Dagger2:][11] is a fully static, compile-time dependency injection framework for both Java and Android.
 - [Room:][12] provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
+- [Databinding:][13] bind UI components in your layouts to data sources in your app using a declarative format.

 [0]: https://developer.android.com/jetpack